joelforjava/joelforjava.com.src/src/jbake/content/blog/2019/09/15/migrating-from-wordpress-to-jbake.md

 To help me keep tabs on the site, I've added a couple of Gradle tasks, including one to check for articles still in draft and another that validates all of the links to make sure we don't have any that are broken.
 They're a bit messy, but I'm hoping to improve them over time.
 I'm also hoping to add a spellchecker task to help keep misspellings to a minimum.
 You can check out everything [here](https://github.com/joelforjava/joelforjava.com.src).

-I used the `jbake` command to initialize my site using `jbake -i`.
-The site was set up using Freemarker templates, which was fine with me.
+I used the `jbake` command to initialize my site using `jbake -i`, which generated the default Freemarker templates.
 You can change the templating engine used by running `jbake -i -t <ENGINE>`, where ENGINE is one of `freemarker`, `groovy`, `groovy-mte`, `thymeleaf`, or `jade`.
 If you've already set up a Gradle build script, you can update the `template` property of the `jbake` as follows:

 <?prettify?>